learn-co-curriculum/phase-3-creating-and-updating-hash-key-value-pairs/README.md

 Running the above conditional once again, the `"top hat"` key will be added and set to `1`.
 Running it again will update `"top hat"` to `2`!

+> **STRETCH**: If you think that this is a lot of code just to check and test for
+> `nil`, we agree with you.
+There's a method on the Hash class that will let you
+> look for a value and set a default if not found.

 ## Conclusion